sophieyuefeiwang/MSDS699-MLlab-final-project/README.md

 This is the project I did for a machine learning course in University of San Francisco Masters of Data Science program.
 In this project, I completed the end-to-end machine learning workflow including:

-1) EDA and Visualization
+1) EDA and visualization
-2) Feature Engineering
+2) Feature engineering
-3) Model Selection
+3) Model selection with cross validation
+4) Evaluation metric on the winnder model
-4) Examine feature importance on the winnder model
+5) Examine feature importance on the winner model
-5) Winnder Model deployment using Streamlit
+6) Winnder Model web app deployment  using Streamlit

 Please find all the relavant code in this repository and the recorded presentation video can be founded here: https://www.youtube.com/watch?v=GLaEPvKh0qE